Configuring SSO with Azure Active Directory

 Step 4: Download Certificate (Base64) from SAML Signing Certificate section.

-If you are using "custom fields" in EdApp and you want to populate these fields from Azure AD you can send these values as custom claims.
+You can send additional information about your learners via custom fields including job title, first name, last name, active status or any custom fields you'd like.
+You can send these values as custom claims.
 The name of the claim needs to be exactly the same as the field name in EdApp.
-Also the namespace of the claim needs to be blank.
+Also, the namespace of the claim needs to be blank.

 Example